Omni Calculator logo

 • Credit score — Although the VA doesn't require a specific minimum credit score for VA loans, a lender can set their own minimum VA loan credit score requirement, usually a 620 FICO score, to decide who is a worthy risk.

-• Debt ratio - You will need to show that you have the income to make the mortgage payments.
+• Debt ratio — You will need to show that you have the income to make the mortgage payments.
 A lender will evaluate a borrower's debt-to-income ratio (DTI) when considering their ability to pay back the loan.
 Your DTI represents how much of your monthly income goes toward paying back debt.
 Notably, the VA doesn't mandate a maximum DTI ratio, but it does set a dividing line for prospective borrowers with an acceptable debt-to-income ratio of 41%.
 Lenders have different requirements for debt ratio.
-For VA loan qualification purpose, the VA debt ratio is calculated by dividing your total monthly debt payments, including student loan debt, credit card debts, utility bills payment, and the housing payment (the principal, interest payment, one month's worth of property taxes and insurance, and any other homeowner's fees) by your gross monthly income.
+For VA loan qualification purposes, the VA debt ratio is calculated by dividing your total monthly debt payments, including student loan debt, credit card debts, utility bill payments, and housing payments (the principal, interest payment, one month's worth of property taxes and insurance, and any other homeowner's fees) by your gross monthly income.
 Check out the annual income calculator to estimate your gross monthly income.

 VA Debt Ratio = Total Monthly Debt Payments + Housing Payments / Gross Monthly Income

-Use the advance mode of the VA loan calculator to estimate your debt ratio qualification by filling in your calculated gross monthly income and total monthly debt payments.
+You can estimate your debt ratio qualification by selecting the checkbox under the result section and filling in your calculated gross monthly income and total monthly debt payments.

 3. You must meet the VA minimum property requirement (MPR) and occupancy requirements: